dce/pandoc-talk/README.md

 # Pandoc: a Tool I Use and Like

-* I spend a lot of time writing,
+* I spend a lot of time writing
   * and I love [Vim][3], [Markdown][4], and the command line
   * (and avoid browser-based WYSIWYG editors when I can)
 * But it has a ton of utility outside of that